FLangX/SmartHomeControl/README.md

 # SmartHomeControl
-This shall be a desktop application to control smart home devices which support the open web net protocol (to start with).
+This shall be a desktop application (in java) to control smart home devices which support the OpenWebNet protocol.
+Mobile applications already exist for this purpose, but it seems that there are no dektop based ones yet.